Soni068/SoniMca/README.md

 # SoniMca
-this is my git repo
+this is my git repository.